 In our efforts to promote a campus climate of integrity and excellence, we encourage all students to address their complaints directly with all appropriate parties involved in a dispute.
 If you find that a resolution was not achieved through your own investigative techniques, The Office of Student Rights and Responsibilities can help.
 We are readily available to assist with grievance filed by investigating claims and seeking an appropriate resolution throughout online advocate system Advocate.
 A University complaint can be filed against any student, student organization, faculty or staff member.
 Click here to file a grievance.

-The Office of Student Counseling & Wellness Services at A&M-SA is committed to helping students address personal problems that interfere with meeting the demands of college life and their academic success.
+The Office of Student Counseling & Wellness Services (SC&WS) at A&M-SA is committed to helping students address personal problems that interfere with meeting the demands of college life and their academic success.
 If you see or know of a student who may be in distress, please file a Care Report.

 What would be considered appropriate to report: